What Is African Rue?

 African Rue does well in most soil types including the harsh alkaline soil of Southeast New Mexico.
 It does especially well in moist soils.

-It is most commonly found growing in barren and open areas in need of weed control such as oilfield pads, industrial sites, parking lots, roadsides, open fields, etc..
+It is most commonly found growing in barren and open areas in need of weed control such as oilfield and industrial sites, parking lots, roadsides, open fields, etc..
 This drought tolerant weed survives just fine on packed caliche roads and pads.

 African Rue is listed as a noxious weed in Arizona, California, Colorado, New Mexico, Nevada and Oregon.
 This invasive weed is dangerous and toxic.
 The entire plant is toxic.
 However, the most toxic parts are the seeds and seed pods.
 The pods and seeds are desirable to grazing livestock and it only takes about 0.15% of an animal’s body weight to be deadly.
 Peganum harmala has four different alkaloids that make it deadly to humans and livestock.